raylsnetwork/Enygma/enygma_payments/demo_instructions.md

 The Enygma payment demo demonstrates a complete private transaction workflow:

 1. Smart Contract Deployment: Deploy the Enygma payment contract and ZK verifier to an EVM-compatible blockchain

 2. ZK Proof Server: Start the gnark-based server that generates and verifies zero-knowledge proofs

 3. Private Transaction: Execute a confidential payment using the Go client

+What happens during a demo transaction:

+- The client generates a zero-knowledge proof for a payment of 100 tokens
+- The proof ensures transaction privacy while maintaining verifiability
+- The smart contract verifies the proof on-chain and processes the payment

 ### Environment Setup